theceha/Green-Decoupling-Python-Framework/README.md

 This repository contains a data science framework developed in **Python (Jupyter Notebook)** for analyzing structural heterogeneity across EU economies concerning **Green Decoupling** (the separation of economic growth from environmental pressure).

-This project directly demonstrates the advanced analytical and programming expertise required for the Economist-Statistician role at the ECB.
+This project demonstrates applied macro-statistical modelling and clustering analysis using EU data.
 It is a partial replication and extension of research presented at the **ICED Conference (December 2025)**.

 ---